 Give Students A Chance To Improve Mental Health Across Campus!

-“TEEN TRUTH’s RISING UP: Coaching Program has been a game changer for our students and our counseling program!”
+“TEEN TRUTH’s Mentoring Curriculum has been a game changer for our students and our counseling program!”

 Social & Emotional Guidance Programs For Schools

-Bullying and suicide prevention efforts are top of mind on every campus, but in many states, the student to counselor ratio is 600 to 1.
-In some states that ratio is over 1,000 to 1!
+Bullying and suicide prevention efforts are top of mind on every campus, but in many states, the student to counselor ratio is 500 to 1.
+In some schools that ratio is over 800 to 1!
 With counselors spread so thin, how is it even possible to create solutions for these important social-emotional issues?
-Our SEL curriculum was created to solve this problem.
+Our mentoring curriculum was created to solve this problem.
 School counselors need to extend their guidance efforts beyond the one on one counseling services that they have traditionally been expected to provide.
-This mental health curriculum puts student leaders in the position to keep these valuable lessons moving forward.
+This SEL curriculum puts student leaders in the position to keep these valuable lessons moving forward.

 Build Student Leaders